IPv6 Address Types and Notation

 Key Takeaways

-- IPv6 addresses are 128-bit values written in hexadecimal hextets separated by colons.
+- IPv6 addresses are 128-bit values written as eight hexadecimal hextets separated by colons, four hex digits per hextet.

-- Global unicast, unique local, link-local, multicast, loopback, and unspecified addresses have distinct purposes.
+- Global unicast, unique local, link-local, multicast, loopback, and unspecified addresses each have a distinct prefix and purpose.

 IPv6 uses 128-bit addresses written as eight groups of four hexadecimal digits.
-Each group is a hextet.
-Hexadecimal digits are 0-9 and a-f.
+Each group is a hextet and hexadecimal digits run 0-9 and a-f.
+Because 128 bits is too long to write in full, two compression rules shorten addresses, and the exam tests whether you apply them legally.

 |---|---|---|